Albania national under-21 football team

-The Albania national under-21 football team is the national under-21 football team of Albania and is controlled by the Football Association of Albania.
-The team competes in the UEFA European Under-21 Championship, which is held every two years.
+The Albania national under-21 football team represents Albania in men's under-21 international football and is governed by the Football Association of Albania (Federata Shqiptare e Futbollit, FSHF).
+The team competes in the UEFA European Under-21 Championship, held biennially, and also plays friendly and qualifying fixtures throughout the year.
+The team is nicknamed Kuqezinjtë ("The Red and Blacks") and Shpresat e Shqipërisë ("Albania's Hopes").
+Home matches are typically played at Elbasan Arena or the Loro Boriçi Stadium in Shkodër.

-Following the realignment of UEFA's youth competitions in 1976, the Albanian under-21 team was formed.

 History

 Balkan Youth Championship

-Albania Under-21 participated in the Balkan Youth Championship as a succeder of Under-23 team, in the 1976–78 and 1981 competitions, winning both with finals against Romania and Bulgaria.
-Notably in 1978, the second leg of the final match against Romania was characterized by a large Albania's win 7–1, which is the largest win ever recorded by Albania U-21.
+Albania Under-21 participated in the Balkan Youth Championship as the successor to the Albania under-23 team, competing in the 1976–78 and 1981 editions.
+The team won both tournaments, defeating Romania and Bulgaria respectively in the finals.
+In the 1978 edition, the second leg of the final against Romania ended in a 7–1 victory for Albania, which remains the team's largest win in its history.

 1984 UEFA European Under-21 Football Championship

-In 1978 a Competition for the European Under-21 teams was created but the Albania Under-21s didn't participated in first 3 editions and debuted in the competition in the 1984s Championship where they managed to qualify for the first and only time in their history although they were competing for the first time in such tournament.
-The historic event was the first time any Albanian squad qualified for a Europe or World Championship, and only the fifth time any Albanian squad qualified for the major championships.
-To this day the team that qualified for that competition are still regarded as the most successful team in Albanian football history.
-In the qualifying stage they were drawn in a very tough group which included the West Germany, Turkey and Austria.
-Albania U21 managed to qualify without losing a single game winning both home-away versus Austria (1–2 away & 3–0 home) & Turkey (both 1–0) and managing two very good draws against one of the biggest and best footballing nations, West Germany (both 1–1), heading the group with 10 points, 1 above West Germany.
+Albania made its debut in UEFA European Under-21 Championship during the 1984 competition, qualifying for the tournament for the first and, to date, only time.
+This historic event was the first time a team from Albania qualified for a Europe or World Championship.
+In the qualifying stage they played against West Germany, Turkey and Austria.
+Albania U21 managed to qualify without any loss winning both home-away versus Austria (1–2 away & 3–0 home) & Turkey (both 1–0) and managing two draws against West Germany (both 1–1), heading the group with 10 points, 1 above West Germany.
 Albania played the quarter finals against Italy, against which it lost twice 0–1 both home and away as Italy advanced to the semifinals losing against England, the eventual champions.